 My husband and I both dread the holidays.
 All of them, really.

-All holidays give his BPD (Borderline Personality Disorder) ex-wife an excuse to either stroll down ancient memory lane, demand money, or fuck with the visitation schedule.
+All holidays give his BPD (borderline personality disorder) ex-wife an excuse to either stroll down ancient memory lane, demand money, or screw with the visitation schedule.
 However, no other holidays turn the ex-wife’s drool into froth like Christmas and New Year’s.

 She needs money.
 This is a recurring theme in our marriage.
 My husband pays his child support religiously, and then some.
 It was also a recurring theme in their marriage, as well.

 She refuses to budget and this, somehow, becomes my husband’s problem to fix, and ultimately, we will end up paying her, I mean, “the kids’” electricity bill in December because my husband’s ex is entitled to all of the Black Friday specials she can “win.”